jonnor/ESC-CNN-microcontroller/report/report.md

 Indicator of huge differences in efficiency between different CNN architectures -->

+Accuracy when considering only foreground sounds improved significantly.
+Median improvement.

-When considering only foreground sounds, accuracy increases significantly.
+When considering , accuracy increases significantly (as expected).

 When considering the reduced 5-group classification.
 Some misclassifications are within a group of classes, and this increases accuracy.
 Example...
 However still have significant confusion for some groups...

 Classification is done on 4 second intervals (as that is what is available in Urbansound8k) In a noise monitoring situation this is probably way too fine grained.